rexresearch

 Salmonella typhimurium strains TA98, TA100, TA1535 and TA1538

 either with or without the S9 mix.
-On the other hand, our results
+On the other hand, our

-Aflatoxin B1 (AFB1) in TA100 and TA98 assay system, and against
+against Aflatoxin B1 (AFB1) in TA100 and TA98 assay system, and

-sodium azide in TA100 and TA1535 assay system.
-TOF, ethyl acetate
+against sodium azide in TA100 and TA1535 assay system.
+TOF,

-ethyl acetate and methanol extracts exhibited the highest level of
+mutagen AFB1.
+Whereas, ethyl acetate and methanol extracts

-protection towards the direct mutagen, sodium azide, induced
+mutagen, sodium azide, induced response.
+In addition to

-response.
-In addition to antimutagenic activity, these extracts
+antimutagenic activity, these extracts showed an important free

-showed an important free radical scavenging activity towards the
+radical scavenging activity towards the

 1,1-diphenyl-2-picrylhydrazyl (DPPH) free radical.
 TOF, ethyl